Skip to main content

 Young Washington

-George Washington's earliest portrait, from 1772, Charles Wilson Peale.
+George Washington's earliest portrait, from 1772, was done by Charles Wilson Peale.

 As a consequence, the inheritance laws of early Virginia built ill will between inheriting widows and their oldest sons.
 Laws reinforced the belief that women should not own land or run farms and plantations.
 Adult sons were likely to see their mothers' possession of family land as illegitimate and often acted on that perception.